 Sections below show how some organizations define a hurdle rate for this purpose, or otherwise use business case analyis and metrics such as net present value NPV, internal rate of return IRR, payback period, break even point, and return on investment ROI to decide whether or not proposals achieve financial justifiction.

-The following sections further explain and illustrate financial justification in context with related business concepts including:
+The following sections further explain and illustrate financial justification in context with related business concepts, emphasizing four themes.

 - What is Financial Justification?
 Cost Justification?

 - What is the deeper purpose of financial justification tests?
 What does management really want to know?

 - How do Firms use a hurdle rate to test for financial justification?